IBM-EPBL/IBM-Project-26437-1660026660/README.md

         2. Applying the CNN algorithm to the dataset.
 Beginners especially, often feel it difficult to breathe underwater which causes breathing trouble which in turn causes a drowning accident.

-        3.To overcome this conflict, a meticulous system is to be implemented along the swimming pools to save human life.
+        3. To overcome this conflict, a meticulous system is to be implemented along the swimming pools to save human life.

 ## TECHNICAL ARCHITECTURE